Alondra Nelson

 Nelson’s essays, reviews, and commentary have been featured in national and international media outlets, including The New York Times, The Washington Post, The Wall Street Journal, Die Zeit, Foreign Affairs, Le Nouvel Observateur, Wired, La Recherche, Foreign Affairs, and Science, and on CNN, National Public Radio, CBC, and the BBC, among other venues.

-The recipient of honorary degrees from Northeastern University, Rutgers University, and the City University of New York, Nelson’s honors also include the MIT Morison Prize, the Federation of American Scientists Public Service Award, the Sage-CASBS Award from Stanford University for “outstanding achievement in the behavioral and social sciences that advances our understanding of pressing social issues,” and the inaugural Friedrich Schiedel Prize for Social Sciences and Technology, for "pioneering work and outstanding and field-building contributions at the intersection of social sciences and technology" from the Technical University of Munich.
+The recipient of honorary degrees from Northeastern University, Rutgers University, and the City University of New York, Nelson’s honors also include the MIT Morison Prize, the Federation of American Scientists Public Service Award, the Morals and Machines Prize, the Sage-CASBS Award from Stanford University for “outstanding achievement in the behavioral and social sciences that advances our understanding of pressing social issues,” and the inaugural Friedrich Schiedel Prize for Social Sciences and Technology, for "pioneering work and outstanding and field-building contributions at the intersection of social sciences and technology" from the Technical University of Munich.

 She has been elected to membership in the American Academy of Arts & Sciences, the American Academy of Political and Social Science, the American Association for the Advancement of Science, the American Philosophical Society, the Council on Foreign Relations, and the National Academy of Medicine.